ybw0014/mc-plugin-docs/docs/slimefun-translation/getting-started/translators.md

 ---
-title: Translating SlimefunTranslation
+title: For translators
-sidebar_position: 2
+sidebar_position: 3
 ---

 SlimefunTranslation aims to translate all Slimefun items (as well as addons) into different languages.
 If you want to help us translate SlimefunTranslation, please read this page.

 ## Translating existing strings

 SlimefunTranslation uses [Crowdin](https://crowdin.com/project/slimefuntranslation) to manage translations.
 You can join the project and start translating SlimefunTranslation into your language.
-If the language you want to translate is not available, please contact us in `#slimefuntranslation` at [Slimefun Addon Community Discord Server](https://discord.gg/SqD3gg5SAU), or dm `@ybw0014`.
+If the language you want to translate is not available, please contact us in `#other-addons` at [Slimefun Addon Community Discord Server](https://discord.gg/SqD3gg5SAU), or dm `@ybw0014`. **Do not contact via Crowdin.**

 Once you submit a translation, you join our translation project and become a member.
-The first translator of a language will be promoted to proofreader of that language (manually when I check Crowdin, so be patient if you are not promoted yet).
+You can contact us to become a proofreader of your language.
 Proofreaders can approve translations.
 Only approved translations will be synced to our GitHub repository and be packed into next build.

 ### Placeholders